JuliaMolSim/Molly.jl/docs/src/documentation.md

 This documentation will first introduce the main features of the package with some examples, then will give details on each component of a simulation.
 There are further examples in the [Molly examples](@ref) section.
 For more information on specific types or functions, see the [Molly API](@ref) section or call `?function_name` in Julia.
-The [Differentiable simulation with Molly](@ref) section describes taking gradients through simulations and the [Free energies with MBAR](@ref) section covers an approach to estimate free energies.
+The [Differentiable simulation with Molly](@ref) section describes taking gradients through simulations and the [Free energy calculation](@ref) section covers an approach to estimate free energies.

 The package takes a modular approach to molecular simulation.
 To run a simulation you create a [`System`](@ref) object and call [`simulate!`](@ref) on it.